What’s the Difference Between a Will and a Living Trust?

 • If you transfer assets into the trust or make the trust the beneficiary of payable-on-death accounts, your estate plan will function as a trust-based plan, avoiding probate.
 This takes more effort upfront but makes things easier for your loved ones later.

 This flexible approach ensures you don’t have to make a difficult decision now.
-You can start with a Texas Family Will and Trust Plan today and decide over time how you want it to function.
+You can start with a Texas Family Trust Plan today and decide over time how you want it to function.
 Either way, your estate plan is in place.